Last Updated 3/16/2021

 Status: The NAIC currently has two model laws that protect the drug benefits of consumers.
 The Health Carrier Prescription Drug Benefit Management Model Act #22 provides standards for the establishment, maintenance and management of prescription drug formularies and other procedures used by health carriers that provide prescription drug benefits.
 The Health Benefit Plan Network Access and Adequacy Model Act #74 establishes standards for the creation and maintenance of networks by health carriers to ensure the adequacy, accessibility and quality of health care services offered under a managed care plan.

-The new model will focus on regulating PBMs through a standardized licensing or registration process and potentially also address prescription drug price and cost transparency of drugs and rebates.
+The draft model was adopted by the subgroup in October 2020 and will be considered by the Regulatory Framework (B) Task Force at the Spring 2021 National Meeting.
+The model focuses on regulating PBMs through a standardized licensing or registration process and potentially also defines prohibited practices like gag clauses.
 Several individual states have already passed legislation regarding the licensure of PBMs, spread pricing, rebate transparency, and fees.
 The Subgroup will continue reviewing and discussing legislative developments in various states to inform the framework for the new model.

 Committees Active on This Topic